Sorthayzee/Connected-Bradford-Secondary-Care-LabResults/README.md

 # Connected Bradford Lab Results - CB_FDM_LabResults

-Contains the scripts and documentation for Lab Results from  Bradford Royal Infiormary It contains  8691 patients.
+Contains the scripts and documentation for Lab Results from  Bradford Royal Infiormary It contains  8,691 patients.
 The dataset has been fully anonymised, but can link to other FDM's.

-Connected Bradford LabResults build date: 2024-04-23		, contains data up to : 2024-04-17
+Connected Bradford LabResults build date: 2025-06-19

 The observation period for this data is: 2017-03-02	to	2023-05-24